OpenHFT/Chronicle-Network/README.md

 TcpChannelHub tcpChannelHub = TcpChannelHub(null, eg, WireType.TEXT, "", SocketAddressSupplier.uri(desc), false);
 ```

-given that we are not providing fail-over support in this example the simple SocketAddressSupplier.uri(desc), is used.
+given in this example we are not implementing fail-over support the simple SocketAddressSupplier.uri(desc), is used.

 #### Create the message the client sends to the server